localchart/zabavno/README.md

 will not be reasonable to keep around hardware emulation and the Bochs BIOS.

-The Zabavno BIOS can be improved with support for additional calls.
+The Zabavno BIOS can be improved with support for additional calls, including setting video modes and improved keyboard support.
-The keyboard support is currently very lacking due to the lack of a char-ready? procedure in R6RS, it should be possible to write such a procedure for a few Schemes.

 Modularity is a big concern when developing this library.
 Hard dependencies on anything outside of the core R6RS libraries should be